yev-reym/Fluidity/README.md

 Functionality MVP List:

-+ Be able to influence movement of fluid with the mouse cursor, changing the velocity of the fluid cells.
++ Be able to influence movement of fluid with the mouse cursor.

++ Able to change the viscosity of the fluid.

++ Have a source in which the fluid comes out of, and enable multiple sources at the same time.

-+ User can inject the fluid with density that will change the movement of the fluid.
++ User can inject the fluid with density.

 + Show two fluids with different parameters interacting with one another.